openvinotoolkit/openvino/docs/articles_en/about-openvino/performance-benchmarks/getting-performance-numbers.rst

-For example, the table below is part of performance counters for :doc:`CPU inference <../../openvino-workflow/running-inference/inference-devices-and-modes/cpu-device>`. of a `TensorFlow implementation of ResNet-50 <https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/resnet-50-tf>`__
+For example, the table below is part of performance counters for :doc:`CPU inference <../../openvino-workflow/running-inference/inference-devices-and-modes/cpu-device>`. of a TensorFlow implementation of ResNet-50.
 Keep in mind that since the device is CPU, the ``realTime`` wall clock and the ``cpu`` time layers are the same.
 Information about layer precision is also stored in the performance counters.